JanWielemaker/ddebug/README.md

 debugging experience to find the  root of wrong answers than classical debugging, i.e.,

-  - Hierarchical decent using the normal debugger ("skip", when wrong "retry", "creep" and skip the sub-goals one by one).
+  - Hierarchical descent using the normal debugger ("skip", when wrong "retry", "creep" and skip the sub-goals one by one).
   - Formulate hypothesis and use spy/1 or break points to inspect the execution at this point.